baskingshark/DisableSleep/README.md

 #DisableSleep
-A simple non-configurable kernel extension to prevent sleep
+A simple non-configurable OSX kernel extension to prevent sleep

 ## See Also
 * https://github.com/integralpro/nosleep